 Through teaching experience I integrated Technology in my classroom, in the following ways;

 I am certified by the Ontario College of Teachers, Canada, and have met the Province of Ontario standards in the Visual Arts.
-I have also found them to be an excellent guide for my international teaching placement.
+I also found them to be an excellent guide for my international teaching placement.

 As an exhibiting artist, I also bring with me experience from the professional art world and 15+ years working as a Graphic Designer in Publication design, with illustration experience.
 A few of my reference books are: